1) Take Advantage of Government Support

 The phrase “Cash is King” has never been more important than now.
 Whilst these are challenging times, it is vitally important to manage working capital cycles as effectively as possible.
 Try to get customers to pay to as normal terms as possible by effective credit control and where possible try to get part payments or smaller regular payments if customers cannot pay the whole balance due.
 In addition try to delay or spread payments to your suppliers to either mitigate a reduction in customer payments or to preserve your own cash by being able to reduce your working capital cycle.
 Payment holidays on any loans or asset finance are among the measures being offered by some banks and financiers.
 Take advantage of these and try to get the best deal you can.

-Now more than ever, management teams need to be working together to help their businesses through this period of crisis.
+5) Work Together Now more than ever, management teams need to be working together to help their businesses through these challenging times.
 It’s important that everyone is “in the same boat rowing in the same direction” and that everybody is helping share the problems being faced and working together on the actions needed to find the solutions.